Weather Updates

 • An appeal application form will be issued to any party wishing to appeal a penalty or finding.
 This form is important as it ensures that all required information is complete at the time of lodgement and confirms the grounds upon which an appeal will be considered;

-• Please be aware that an Appeal is not a “Re-Hearing” of a case and must meet the requirements for the lodgement of an appeal before the Chair of the Appeals Committee will consider assigning a Panel to hear the case.
+• Please be aware that an Appeal is not a “Re-Hearing” of a case and must meet the requirements for the lodgment of an appeal before the Chair of the Appeals Committee will consider assigning a Panel to hear the case.

-COMPLAINT FEE
+COMPLAINT FEES

 Who pays?
 (Reg 5.1.1 refers)